tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in modern technologies – are used in computer drives, electric motors, medical apparatus and very modern machines.
+• Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: